unwire/android-github-browser-sample/README.md

   - [ ] Improve the UI/UX of the app
     - [X] Add AppBar title and back button where necessary
     - [X] Add a loading indicator when fetching data
-    - [ ] Dismiss the keyboard when the search button is pressed
+    - [X] Dismiss the keyboard when the search button is pressed
-    - [ ] Fix error message edge cases when search input is empty or invalid
+    - [X] Fix error message edge cases when search input is empty or invalid
-    - [ ] Add AppBar title and back button where necessary
+    - [ ] Add 2nd app in the codebase with total features
-    - [ ] Fix CardView padding and margins
 - [ ] Testing and Quality Assurance
 - [ ] Documentation
 - [ ] Submit the Pull Request